 Equity Risk|Premium

-Comparing the S&P 500 Forward Earnings Yield against the U.S. 10-Year Treasury Yield
+Comparing the Equity Forward Earnings Yield against the Sovereign 10-Year Yield

 Strong Bonds / Defensive